Begin or advance your career as a fire fighter with an associate degree in Fire Science Technology from COTC.

 COTC Fire Science Technology Advisory Committee

-The Fire Science Technology program benefits from a diverse and dedicated Advisory Committee comprised of students and professionals with vested interest in academic and industry excellence.
+The Fire Science Technology and Technical Rescue programs benefit from a diverse and dedicated Advisory Committee comprised of students and professionals with vested interest in academic and industry excellence.

-- Assistant Chief Jack Rupp, Plain Twp.
-Fire Department
+- Jack Rupp, Asst.
+Chief Plain Twp.
+F.D.

 Graduate Survey Data